 - Defining Research Data (University of Edinburgh, UK) – Provides a classification of research data and types of data formats.

-- What is Data?
-A data glossary from the University of Minnesota Libraries – Component of University of Minnesota Libraries’ Data Management guide.
+- What is Data? – Component of University of Minnesota Libraries’ Data Management guide.
 Includes glossary and links to examples of research data.